Marine Partaud

-Marine Partaud (/fr/; born 9 November 1994) is a French professional tennis player.
+Marine Partaud (/fr/; born 9 November 1994) is a French inactive tennis player.

-She has career-high WTA rankings of 371 in singles, attained on 18 July 2022, and of 297 in doubles, achieved on 31 October 2022.
-Partaud has won four singles and eleven doubles titles on the ITF Circuit.
+She has career-high WTA rankings of 371 in singles, attained on 18 July 2022, and 297 in doubles, achieved on 31 October 2022.
+Partaud has won four singles and eleven doubles titles on the ITF Women's Circuit.

 Career

-Partaud made her Grand Slam debut at the 2017 French Open, where she and her partner Virginie Razzano entered the event as wildcards and lost in the first round to the Australian pair of Ashleigh Barty and Casey Dellacqua.
+Partaud made her Grand Slam tournament debut at the 2017 French Open, where she and her partner Virginie Razzano entered the event as wildcards and lost in the first round to the Australian pair of Ashleigh Barty and Casey Dellacqua.